 Contract price.
+Contract price equals:

-Contract price equals the selling price plus mortgages, debts, and other liabilities assumed or taken by the buyer that are in excess of your adjusted basis for installment sale purposes.
+- 1. The selling price, minus - 2.
+The mortgages, debts, and other liabilities assumed or taken by the buyer, plus - The amount by which the mortgages, debts, and other liabilities assumed or taken by the buyer exceed your adjusted basis for installment sale purposes.